nk1433/trade-dashboard-backend/README.md

 ## Upcoming Features / Enhancements (Placeholders)

 - [ Ref ] - For daily sync kindly check the syncup already happened or not.
+- [ Ref ] - To reduce Read/Write cost, take the sync locally and import the data directly through mongo compass